skip to content

 Other

 All PhD students are probationary in the first year.
-Progression to the second year and registration for the PhD depends on a successful first-year review.
-Towards the end of the first year, students are required to submit a written progress report containing a literature review, an account of the research performed and a plan of future work.
-The report is examined by two assessors and an oral examination of the report will be undertaken.
+Progression to the second year and registration for the PhD depend on a successful first-year review.
+Towards the end of the first year, students are required to submit a written progress report containing a literature review, an account of the research performed, and a plan of future work.
+Two assessors examine the report, and an oral examination will be undertaken.
 Students are also expected to pass the assessment tests for the in-depth courses attended during their first year.

-Different arrangements may be made for those students who are registered as part of certain programmes, for example, EPSRC CDT, but they will essentially be the same as those above.
-In these cases, the length of the probationary registration may differ and any courses undertaken in the first year of study may substitute for in-depth courses.
+Different arrangements may be made for students registered as part of certain programmes, such as EPSRC CDT, but they will essentially be the same as those above.
+In these cases, the length of the probationary registration may differ, and any courses undertaken in the first year of study may substitute for in-depth courses.

 Apply Now